NAV

 Reduction Mode Example

-Reducer types
+Reducer Types

 Caesar features a set of standard reducers that are useful for most projects.
 These are described below: